Johannes Bednar profile picture

 Biography

 Johannes Bednar is a research scholar in the Exploratory Modeling of Human-natural Systems Research Group of the IIASA Advancing Systems Analysis Program.
-He is also currently pursuing his DPhil in Geography and the Environment at the University of Oxford in the UK.
+He recently defended his DPhil in Geography and the Environment at the University of Oxford, UK.

-His research delves into the multifaceted role of Carbon Dioxide Removal (CDR) technologies, exploring their broader political and economic dimensions within climate mitigation scenarios.
-He has made significant contributions to the academic discourse through publications in Nature journals, focusing on the development of innovative policies to finance CDR and advancing our understanding of the feasibility of climate mitigation scenarios.
+His research focuses on the intersection of modeling and governance in the context of climate overshoot and net-negative emissions.
+He has made significant contributions to the academic and policy discourse through publications in leading journals as well as policy reports on carbon dioxide removal, focusing on the development of innovative governance approaches and advancing our understanding of the feasibility of net-negative emissions.

-With master's degrees in Physics and European Studies, Bednar brings a diverse skill set to his research.
-In addition to his academic pursuits, he has practical experience as a project manager at a leading Austrian energy utility firm where he successfully supervised the implementation of a corporate customer relationship management (CRM)-solution.
+With master's degrees in physics and European studies, Bednar brings a diverse skill set to his research.
+In addition to his academic pursuits, he has practical experience as a project manager at a leading Austrian energy utility firm.
 He has also worked as a software engineer specializing in energy portfolio optimization with a focus on utilizing stochastic linear optimization techniques.

 Publications